TresTres/sapin-sapin/README.md

 ## Development on the Frontend

-To set up the frontend, follow these steps:
+To set up the frontend in isolation, follow these steps:

 1. Navigate to the frontend folder: